thiago4go/memory-system-rag-for-ai/README.md

 updated: 2025-06-08
 ---

-# AI BOOT SEQUENCE: Memory System v3.0
+# AI BOOT SEQUENCE: Memory System v3.1

 **MANDATORY: Execute steps sequentially to initialize operational context.**

 ## 1.0 INITIAL STATE VECTOR INGESTION

 **Objective**: Load the minimum required state from the File-System Memory.
+0.  read ./Makefile and use make setup and make status.
+Remember the other useful tools.
 1.  **Ingest Current Mission**: Read and parse the contents of the following file:
     * `./CURRENT_IMPLEMENTATION.md`
 2. Identify Active Work: Determine the active EPIC and PLAN by scanning the inprogress directory.